GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-configuration/en.md

 The GraphQL schema can be configured with those elements provided by the different installed and enabled modules.
 (Go to the "Modules" page to see the list of all of them.)

-Each module can define its configuration (and allow the site's admin to customize it) through its own block in the Schema Configuration CPT.
+Each module can define its configuration through its own block in the Schema Configuration editor.
 This includes blocks for:

 - Setting the schema as public or private
 - Enabling “sensitive” data elements